Iri25/seat-reservations/README.md

 # seat-reservations
+Java Spring Boot client-server applicationfor seat reservations from a theater company with a graphical interface.

-Java Spring Boot client-server application structured on 6 modules with layered architecture.
+Desktop application structured on 6 modules with layered architecture.
 - The model module comprises the data access layer with its validation ([domain package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/model/src/main/java/domain)).
 - The entity data has been mapped with Hibernate ORM (Object Relational Mapping).
 - The persistence module comprises the persistence layer with Java Database Connectivity (JDBC) for accessing the relational databases from Java program ([repository package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/persistence/src/main/java/repository)) and the services module contains the business layer which is an interface of all services ([service package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/services/src/main/java/service)).